turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 // AddGroceryForm.test.js

 it('calls the updateGroceryList callback after adding a new grocery', () => {
-  Promise.resolve(renderedComponent.instance().handleAddGrocery(mockEvent))
+  wrapper.instance().handleAddGrocery(mockEvent)
     .then(() => {
       expect(mockUpdateGroceryList).toHaveBeenCalledWith(mockGroceries)
     })
 })
 ```

-Our final test asserts that our catch statement set the state correct if the fetch call fails.
+Our final test asserts that our catch statement sets the state correctly if the fetch call fails.
 However in order to
 simulate this failure, we're going to need to mock our fetch call again.
 Also, due to an Enzyme oddity, we're going to
 need to update our component twice, otherwise we won't see the state change.